wmironpatriots/Logs/README.md

-# logs
+# Logs
-A repository containing all robot logs
+A repository storing all robot logs